Vonage/vbc-developer/_documentation/en/provisioning/code-snippets/user/get-user-by-account-id-user-id.md

 # Get user data by account ID and user ID

-This example shows you how to get detailed information on a given user for an account.
+This example demonstrates how to get detailed information on a given user for an account.

 Replace the following placeholder value in the sample code: